front-end-intermediate/5-express/readme.md

 e.g. `http://localhost:3001/api/recipes/< id goes here >`

+ -->

 ## Add a Recipe

-We used `create()` for our import function inn order to add multiple documents to our Recipes Mongo collection.
+We used `create()` in our import function in order to add multiple documents to our Recipes  collection.
 Our POST handler uses the same method to add a single Recipe to the collection.
 Once added, the response is the full new Recipe's JSON object.

 Edit `recipe-controllers.js`: